DEGENERATIVE CONDITIONS OF THE SHOULDER

 - Rheumatoid arthritis

-Rheumatoid arthritis is a chronic disease that affects joints in various parts of the body including the hands, wrists, knees and shoulders.
-The disease causes the lining of the joints to swell, causing pain and stiffness.
+Rheumatoid arthritis is a chronic inflammatory disease that affects joints in various parts of the body, including the hands, wrists, knees and shoulders.
+The disease causes the lining of the joints to swell, causing pain and shoulder stiffness.

 - Post-traumatic arthritis